 He became a winemaker by “doing” from hands on experience – learning from a number of well established vintners in the valley.
 Craig remembers working with French Colombard in the late 1970’s (not a variety one finds much of in the valley anymore).
 In addition to helping make the Gibbs wines, Craig is also involved with a variety of wine related projects.
-He makes wines for several producers, exports wine, is involved in a number of private label projects (currently totally about 70,000 cases per year) including wines for gift baskets, designs labels and was one of the partners in Savour St. Helena – a short-lived cooperative tasting room in St. Helena.
+He makes wines for several producers, exports wine, is involved in a number of private label projects (currently totally about 70,000 cases per year) including wines for gift baskets, still designs labels and was one of the partners in Savour St. Helena – a short-lived cooperative tasting room in St. Helena.

 There are some noticeable differences between the 2007 and 2008 Terroir Napa Valley Cabernet Sauvignon vintages.
 The 2007 vintage is a blend of several Cabernet clones along with Merlot and Syrah.
 This wine has good color.
 The bouquet is decidedly floral – somewhat sweet in its aromatic approach.
 The palate is all about the fruit (black berry, red currant) with lingering soft dry tannins anchoring the finish.
 The 2008 is 100% varietal from two vineyards and the bouquet is less floral than the prior vintage.
 Aromas of sweet red and black cherry show along with a hint of baking spice.
 It is a “bigger” wine than the 2007 vintage.

-The family owns two vineyards in the Napa Valley; The Cross Creek Vineyard is located in a part of Napa that few visitors ever see – a tiny valley (Pratt Valley) sandwiched between Howell Mountain and Glass Mountain just off of Crystal Springs Road.
+The family owns two vineyards in the Napa Valley; The Cross Creek Vineyard is located in a part of Napa that few visitors ever see – tiny Pratt Valley sandwiched between Howell Mountain and Glass Mountain just off of Crystal Springs Road.
 This part of the valley feels like ‘old Napa’, a slower pace of life where things don’t seem to change very quickly.
-While not far from the main valley floor – feels worlds away.
+While not far from the main valley floor, it feels worlds away.
 It is quiet here, neighbors commonly walk on the little traveled Crystal Springs Road, they wave to you with a friendly smile – and the few homes in the area are tucked against the edges of where the hills meet the valley floor.